Koxx3/pick_and_place_helper/README.md

 # Results

-It output a PDF next to your SVG file with one component type by page.
+It outputs a PDF next to your SVG file.
+Each page is for a specific component (same footprint, same type, same value).

 You your printer options, you can adjust multiple pages on a A4 pages if you want.

-Each page is for a specific component (same footprint, same type, same value).

 Check example folder.